Waru (2017 film): Production

 The film consists of eight 10-minute long takes, each written and directed by nine Māori women.
 The producers issued a challenge to the film-makers: Each story had to have a female lead, begin at 9:59am, and be shot in one day, using one continuous take.
 NZ On Air and New Zealand Film Commission funding was obtained in 2015.

+Release

+After featuring at the New Zealand International Film Festival and Toronto International Film Festival in 2017, it received a general release in New Zealand in October 2017.
+It then featured in a number of other film festivals.

+Accolades

+Waru won the Jury Grand Prix, Best feature film, at the 2019 Rencontres internationales du cinéma des Antipodes (Antipodean Film Festival) in Saint-Tropez, France.